The LSA Initial Upload deadline is approaching later this week (11/18/2022).

 HUD has recently released two additional resources.
 The HMIS CSV Data Quality Tool has been updated to include overlapping enrollments.
 In addition, an LSA Common Flags Library resource was released that identifies some of the most common flags/issues Continuums of Care (CoCs) experience when working on their Longitudinal System Analysis submission and guidance on how to address these issues.

-HDX is currently experiencing technical issues with warning flags These issues are currently being worked on by the HDX team.
+HDX is currently experiencing technical issues with warning flags.
+The HDX team is currently working on these issues.
 Communities are advised to focus on errors until the warnings are available.

 There is now a live site managed by the HDX team to address current and resolved error and warning issues.
 This information is available here - Outstanding Error/Warning Issues.